API Schema Troubleshooting

 843

-1. Values for all parameters should be specified to ensure correct and complete scan results.
-You can either add the values directly to the raw schema or enter them in the corresponding Value fields in the smart view.
+1. To ensure correct and complete scan results, values for all parameters should be specified.
+You can add the values directly to the raw schema or enter them in the corresponding Value fields in the smart view.

 If no parameter value is provided:

-• The corresponding value field in the Schema Editor is left empty, resulting in a warning icon next to the endpoint.
+• If the corresponding value field in the Schema Editor is left empty, a warning icon will appear next to the endpoint.

 1410